Best Gravel Bike Helmet

 1. Troy Lee Designs A1 Half-Face Gravel Bike Helmet

-The helmet’s liner is quick-drying, detachable, and washable, and the screws holding the peak to the body of the helmet should fall out in the event of a collision.
-An indexed thumbwheel and 3 vertical adjustment points are used to adjust the retention cradle’s fit.
+The helmet’s liner is quick-drying, detachable, and washable, and the screws holding the peak to the helmet’s body should fall out in the event of a collision.
+An indexed thumbwheel and 3 vertical adjustment points adjust the retention cradle’s fit.

 The A1’s lack of ventilation, which causes the lid to become hot, is its biggest flaw.
 Because of this, the thick cushions rapidly become sweaty and cannot dry out.